NimaBayati/Main/README.md

     - Implementation of an In-Order CPU with the RISC-V ISA
   - ECS 193A/B: Senior Design Project
     - LiDAR & Thermal Sensor Fusion
-    - In a group of 4, we developed a solution based on our client’s criteria
-    - We mapped thermal images to a colored 3D point cloud to convey the temperature of objects in a scene
-    - The client's github repo is private, so I can only present informational graphics that explains my group's work
   - EEC 172: Embedded Systems
     - Original Asteroids Game